 While it’s unlikely that you’ll get the Chase Sapphire Reserve annual fee waived, you might as well try.
 The worst that can happen is Chase will say “no.” But if you do have to pay $550 every year, just make sure you take advantage of the card’s huge list of benefits in order to get your money’s worth.
 That or get one of the many credit cards with no annual fee.

-The Chase Sapphire Reserve® 100k bonus is not available anymore, as it was a limited-time promotion that ran from August 2016 through March 2017.
+No, you cannot get the Chase Sapphire Reserve 100k bonus anymore, as it was a limited-time promotion that ran from August 2016 through March 2017.
 Cardholders who were approved during that period and spent $4,000 within 3 months of account opening got 100,000 bonus points.
-And that Chase Sapphire Reserve 100k bonus was worth $1,500 in travel – an incredible deal.… read full answer
+That Chase Sapphire Reserve 100k bonus was worth $1,500 in travel – an incredible deal.… read full answer

-But after March 2017, you get a bonus of 60,000 points after spending $4,000 in the first 3 months.
+But after March 2017, you get a bonus of 50,000 bonus points for spending $4,000 in the first 3 months.
 That’s still one of the biggest credit card bonuses on the market, though.
-And it’s enough to cover more than a years’ worth of Chase Sapphire Reserve®’s $550 annual fee.
+It’s also enough to help offset Chase Sapphire Reserve’s $550 annual fee.

-So, at the end of the day, the Chase Sapphire Reserve®’s 100k bonus is no longer available because it was never supposed to be permanent.
+So, at the end of the day, the Chase Sapphire Reserve’s 100k bonus is no longer available because it was never supposed to be permanent.
 It was the equivalent of 35% cash back, and that’s just not sustainable.
-Chase offered it to build some buzz for the new Chase Sapphire Reserve® Card when it was introduced.
-And since that seems to have worked, they retired that promotion.
+Chase offered it to build some buzz for the new Chase Sapphire Reserve Card when it was introduced.
+Since that seems to have worked, they retired that promotion.
 It’s possible Chase could do another 100,000 point bonus in the future.
 But don’t count on it.

-Fortunately, Chase Sapphire Reserve®’s sign-up bonus isn’t the only benefit you’ll enjoy.
+Fortunately, Chase Sapphire Reserve’s sign-up bonus isn’t the only benefit you’ll enjoy.
 You’ll also receive a $300 travel credit each year.
-And you’ll earn 3 points / $1 spent on all travel and dining purchases as well as 1 point / $1 on everything else.
+Plus, you’ll earn a total of 10 points per $1 spent on hotels and car rentals booked through Chase, a total of 10 points per $1 spent on prepaid restaurant reservations or takeout orders made through Chase, a total of 5 points per $1 spent on flights purchased through Chase, 3 points per $1 spent on all other travel and dining purchases, and 1 point per $1 on all other purchases.
 Those points are normally worth 1 cent each, but when redeemed for travel, they’re worth 1.5 cents apiece.